HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/wcm_env/wcm_cms_server_authoring.md

 # Web content authoring environments

-content authors and website designers us an authoring environment to create and manage web content.
+Content authors and website designers use an authoring environment to create and manage web content.

 Most HCL Web Content Manager sites must support many content authors.
 A clustered server solution is the best solution for this scenario.